eidoriantan/messenger-translator/CONTRIBUTING.md

-### Contributing
+## Contributing
-This project is open for contributions from anyone who are interested but please make sure that you are following these guidelines:
+This project is open for contributions from anyone who are interested.
+The following are some ways for you on how to contribute:

- * You should have a [Facebook] account to test and use the app;

- * You should have a role in the app at [Facebook Developer].
-You can apply for a role by sending an email to [eidoriantan@gmail.com] then wait for a response for further instructions;

-   **Note:** Please include your Facebook name and/or ID when sending an email.
-   You can get your Facebook ID by using this [site](https://findmyfbid.com/).
+### Reporting an issue
+If you found an issue when using the bot, you can report it by opening an issue at [GitHub issues] (make sure that there are no the same issue that is currently open).

+### Proposing changes
+If you have an idea in mind that you think is a good for the project, don't hesitate to open an issue at [GitHub issues] or at the [Facebook page] so we can discuss about it.

+### Proposing code changes
+If you know how to use [Node.js], JavaScript, and [Git], you can help us improve the codes but make sure that you are following the guidelines when coding.

+#### Guidelines
  * When editting JavaScript (`*.js`, `*.mjs`) files, please follow the [standard.js styleguide];

  * Extending the styleguide, please limit the rowlength to 80 characters;

- * When committing, the commit message should follow the [Convential Commits].
+ * When committing, the commit message should follow the [Conventional Commits].
-   You can run `npm run commitlint` after commit to test your commit message.
+   You can run `npm run commitlint` to test the latest commit message.

 You can also take a look at the repository's [projects] to know more about the project's future plans.